andyw8/andyw8.github.io/_posts/2025-03-31-setting-up-zed-with-ruby-lsp.md

 So far I've shown settings as being added to the Zed's global configuration.

 If you only ever work on a single Ruby project, then it doesn't really matter if you all your settings are global.
-But many of us will work on codebases with different configurations, so having more granular control is often necessary.
+But many of us work on codebases with different configurations, such as for linting and formatting, so having more granular control is often necessary.

-You can add project settings to `.zed/settings.json` in your project directory.
+You can add project-specific settings to `.zed/settings.json` in your project directory.
 These settings will be merged with the global settings, so normally you'll only need a few lines of configuration.
 For example, you might have some projects that use RuboCop but others that use Standard.

 # Running tests